Uber's fourth-quarter loss narrows to $1.1 billion: source

 The company had previously reported third-quarter net loss of $1.46 billion on net revenue of $2 billion.
 Uber had gross bookings of $9.7 billion in the previous quarter.

-Uber said last week that it would pay $245 million worth of its own shares to Alphabet Inc’s (GOOGL.O) Waymo self-driving vehicle unit to settle a legal dispute over trade secrets, allowing Uber’s chief executive to move past one of the company’s most bruising public controversies.
+Uber said last week that it would pay $245 million worth of its own shares to Alphabet Inc’s Waymo self-driving vehicle unit to settle a legal dispute over trade secrets, allowing Uber’s chief executive to move past one of the company’s most bruising public controversies.

 Reporting by Abinaya Vijayaraghavan in Bengaluru